StockNews.com Begins Coverage on CapStar Financial (NASDAQ:CSTR)

-StockNews.com began coverage on shares of CapStar Financial (NASDAQ:CSTR – Free Report) in a research report report published on Tuesday.
+StockNews.com assumed coverage on shares of CapStar Financial (NASDAQ:CSTR – Free Report) in a report released on Wednesday.
 The firm issued a hold rating on the bank’s stock.

-CapStar Financial (NASDAQ:CSTR – Get Free Report) last posted its earnings results on Tuesday, March 12th.
-The bank reported $0.31 earnings per share for the quarter.
-The firm had revenue of $27.11 million during the quarter.
-CapStar Financial had a return on equity of 8.46% and a net margin of 16.17%.
-Equities research analysts anticipate that CapStar Financial will post 1.42 earnings per share for the current fiscal year.
+CapStar Financial (NASDAQ:CSTR – Get Free Report) last posted its quarterly earnings data on Tuesday, March 12th.
+The bank reported $0.31 EPS for the quarter.
+CapStar Financial had a net margin of 16.17% and a return on equity of 8.46%.
+The business had revenue of $27.11 million for the quarter.
+On average, equities analysts expect that CapStar Financial will post 1.42 EPS for the current fiscal year.

 CapStar Financial Holdings, Inc operates as the bank holding company for CapStar Bank that provides banking and other financial services to individuals and corporate customers in Tennessee, the United States.
 It offers noninterest-bearing demand deposits, interest-bearing transaction accounts, money market accounts, savings accounts, and time deposits; mortgage banking products; and wealth management and treasury management services.